Machine Xchange Coin (MXC) Hits Market Cap of $30.66 Million

 According to CryptoCompare, “MXC is building a global data network that allows the devices of tomorrow to connect, commit and communicate more efficiently.
 Cities, companies, and individuals benefit by building the network or using it to transmit and manage their data.
 MXProtocol will be the standard used for machine to machine (M2M) communication between LPWAN devices.
 Using MXProtocol will solve the problem of data collision on LPWAN networks and create the platform for smart bidding, and data trade between permissionless blockchains. “

-It is usually not possible to buy alternative cryptocurrencies such as Machine Xchange Coin directly using US dollars.
-Investors seeking to trade Machine Xchange Coin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Machine Xchange Coin using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Machine Xchange Coin directly using U.S. dollars.
+Investors seeking to acquire Machine Xchange Coin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Machine Xchange Coin using one of the aforementioned exchanges.

 Receive News & Updates for Machine Xchange Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Machine Xchange Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.